Entropic Mirror Monte Carlo: Entropic Mirror Monte Carlo

 which can be equivalently expressed as

-While the ideal mapping $\emFmap$ enjoys explicit contraction properties, these guarantees do not generally extend to the projected sequence $(\approxit{t})_{t\in\mathbb{N}}$ used in practice.
-The projection onto a parametric family introduces an approximation error that depends on the expressiveness of $\paramfamily$ and on the numerical procedure employed, which may weaken or break the contraction.
-Nevertheless, our experiments show that the resulting algorithm remains stable and effective in practice.
+Although the projection is essential for implementation, the contraction guarantees for the ideal $\emFmap$ do not generally extend to the projected sequence $(\approxit{t})_{t\in\mathbb{N}}$ used in practice.
+The approximation error, that depends on the expressiveness of $\paramfamily$ and the numerical procedure employed, may weaken or break the contraction.
+In particular, if $\paramfamily$ lacks the relevant multimodal structure, the projection can collapse distinct modes, even when weighted particles successfully reach them.